 - Secured: I got online and bought a safe to keep all of our pills in.
 Though this may be inconvenient to lock up our medication, it is when worth punching in a six digit code to ensure that my children or their friends are not able to walk into our bathroom and have access to our medication.

-- Dispose: During this meeting, I learned that our local police stations have a lockbox where an individual can dispose of old medication 24 hours a day.
+- Dispose of medicine: During this meeting, I learned that our local police stations have a lockbox where an individual can dispose of old medication 24 hours a day.
 Upon learning this, I located all of the medication that we no longer used and took it to the police station.
-This action was incredibly easy and I know that we do not have any medication in our house that we are not currently taking.
+This action was incredibly easy, and I know that we do not have any medication in our house that we are not currently taking.
 By properly disposing of medication allows for me to be more diligent in inventorying our medication.
 I no longer have to worry or check medication that we don’t need because it is no longer in our house.

-Though this article focused on prescription medication, PLEASE also talk to your teenagers and preteens about over the counter medication as they present some of the same dangers as prescription medication.”
+Although this article focused on prescription medication, PLEASE also talk to your teenagers and preteens about over the counter medication as they present some of the same dangers as prescription medication.”

 Remember – kids take drugs for the first time out of curiosity or peer pressure… they don’t intend to become addicted, but it happens and it can be a life-long problem.
 Help your child now by taking preventive steps in your home and by talking to them.